-"It’s the platform, the boost, the kickstart I needed," says Gilkes, now 26.
+"It’s the platform, the boost, the kickstart I needed," said Gilkes, now 27, last year.
 "I definitely knew I wanted to be a coach, but I felt I couldn’t get an opportunity.

 "Maybe I wasn’t good enough at the time to get one.
 I was applying for jobs and getting turned down.

 "[This scheme] has given me a platform now, but it’s also making sure I’ve got the tools and resources around me to be a good coach."

 Gilkes signed for AFC Bournemouth as a teenager but developed a degenerative condition in his hip and was released at the start of his twenties, dropping into non-league before hanging up his boots in 2018.